Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Fig. 2: Chemical structure of polydimethylsiloxane (PDMS).

-Surface hydrophobicity of HTV silicone rubber insulators can degrade over time due to factors such as corona discharge, dry band arcing, and accumulation of dust and contamination.
-The hydrophobic recovery of PDMS is attributed to 3 key mechanisms:
+Surface hydrophobicity of HTV silicone rubber insulators can degrade over time due to factors such as corona discharge, dry band arcing, and the accumulation of dust or contaminants.
+The hydrophobic recovery of PDMS is attributed primarily to 3 mechanisms:

-Among these, the presence and migration of LMW species from the bulk to the surface plays the critical role in hydrophobic recovery of HTV silicone insulators (see Fig. 3).
-Notably, LMW species can migrate through the bulk material and form a hydrophobic film over surface contaminants—even under heavily polluted conditions.
-This significantly enhances long-term performance and stability of silicone insulators.
+Among these, presence and migration of LMWS from the bulk to the surface play a critical role in hydrophobic recovery of HTV silicone insulators (see Fig. 3).
+Notably, LMWS can migrate through the bulk material and form a hydrophobic film over surface contaminants—even under heavily polluted conditions—significantly enhancing long-term performance and stability of silicone insulators.

-A deeper examination of silicone structure reveals that the broad distribution of its siloxane components underpins this unique property.
-Siloxane molecular weights can vary from less than 25,000 g/mol for oil-like silicone fluids to over 500,000 g/mol for fully polymerized silicone chains.
-This range allows smaller LMW chains to migrate more easily through the bulk material, provided they are evenly distributed.
-Their migration to the surface reduces surface free energy, thereby restoring and maintaining hydrophobicity.
+A deeper examination of silicone rubber’s molecular structure reveals that its broad molecular weight distribution of siloxane components underpins this unique property.
+Siloxane molecular weights can range from less than 25,000 g/mol for oil-like silicone fluids to over 500,000 g/mol for fully polymerized silicone chains.
+This range allows the smaller LMWS molecules to migrate more easily through the bulk material, provided they are evenly distributed.
+Migration to the surface reduces surface free energy, thereby restoring hydrophobicity.

-Fig. 3: Hydrophobic transfer of silicone rubber as result of migration of LMW chains to surface.
+Fig. 3: Hydrophobic transfer as result of migration of LMWS to silicone rubber surface.

-More mobile, low-viscosity LMW chains migrate more quickly and uniformly.
+More mobile, low-viscosity LMWS tend to migrate more quickly and uniformly.

-Tightly cross-linked systems hinder LMW chain mobility, reducing recovery rates.
+Tightly cross-linked systems hinder LMWS mobility, thereby reducing recovery rates.

-This could facilitate or obstruct LMW chain diffusion, depending on dispersion and interfacial interactions.
+This can facilitate or obstruct LMWS diffusion, depending on dispersion and interfacial interactions.

 Advertisement

-In previous research, the method outlined in IEC 62217 ED3 was used to evaluate and compare hydrophobicity recovery of silicone rubber insulators from 3 different manufacturer materials.
-In the present study, past research was extended to investigate the long-term hydrophobic recovery performance of the same 3 silicone insulator manufacturer materials.
+Past research by K-Line Insulators used the method outlined in IEC 62217 ED3 to evaluate and compare the hydrophobic recovery of silicone insulators from different material manufacturers.
+In the present study, this work was extended to investigate the long-term hydrophobic recovery performance of the same 3 silicone rubber insulator manufacturer materials.

-Several factors influence rate and effectiveness of hydrophobicity recovery of silicone insulators, including:
+Several factors influence rate and effectiveness of hydrophobic recovery of silicone rubber insulators:

-Elevated temperature and humidity levels can accelerate recovery by enhancing mobility of LMW species.
+Elevated temperature and humidity levels can accelerate recovery by enhancing the mobility of LMWS.

-Duration of exposure and nature of the contaminant impact degree of recovery.
-For example, contaminants such as salts or oils could require prolonged exposure or higher temperatures for effective recovery.
+Duration of exposure and the nature of the contaminant impact the degree of recovery.
+Certain contaminants, such as salts or oils, may require prolonged exposure or higher temperatures for effective recovery.

-Surface texture of the silicone can influence hydrophobicity recovery.
+Surface texture of the silicone rubber can influence hydrophobic recovery.
 Smoother surfaces generally show improved recovery characteristics.

-In this research, the focus was on exposure time and material composition as the primary factors influencing long-term hydrophobicity recovery.
-Exposure time was evaluated through multiple contamination/recovery cycles.
-Each sample underwent repeated surface contamination until it could no longer regain hydrophobic properties.
+Here, the focus was on exposure time and material composition as primary factors influencing long-term hydrophobic recovery of silicone rubber.
+Exposure time was evaluated through multiple contamination /recovery cycles.
+Each sample underwent repeated surface contamination until it could no longer regain its hydrophobic properties.

 Methodology

-Fig. 4: (left) Test sample described in IEC 62217 Ed.
-3. Sample covered by aluminum foil to create test window.
+Fig. 4: Test sample described in IEC 62217 ED.
+3 and sample covered by aluminum foil to create test window.

 Advertisement

-To evaluate surface chemical composition during the hydrophobicity recovery process, Fourier Transform Infrared Spectroscopy was used.
+Fourier Transform Infrared Spectroscopy (FTIR) was used to evaluate surface chemical composition during the hydrophobic recovery process.
 The analyses were carried out using a Cary 630 FTIR Spectrometer (Agilent, USA) in Attenuated Total Reflection (ATR) mode.
 Spectra were recorded across the infrared range of 400 to 4000 cm⁻¹ to capture relevant chemical functional groups present on the silicone rubber surfaces.

 Results & Discussions

 The surface wettability of the contaminated silicone surfaces of insulator manufacturers #1, #2, and #3 was monitored at specific intervals by measuring CA values (see Table 1).
-While the objective of previous research was to determine rate of hydrophobicity recovery after a single contamination cycle, the focus here was to evaluate hydrophobicity recovery rate over 5 consecutive contamination cycles.
+While the objective of the previous study was to determine rate of hydrophobic recovery after a single contamination cycle, the focus now was to evaluate the hydrophobic recovery rate over 5 consecutive contamination cycles.

 All samples were initially hydrophobic, as expected, since the housing material was silicone rubber, which possesses intrinsic hydrophobicity.
-Following contamination, all samples became super-hydrophilic (i.e., CA = 0°) due to the slurry covering the surface and masking the methyl groups responsible for the hydrophobic properties of the silicone.
+Following contamination, all samples became superhydrophilic (i.e., CA = 0°) due to the slurry covering the surface and masking the methyl groups responsible for the hydrophobic properties of the silicone rubber.

-Each sample exhibited different rates of hydrophobicity recovery.
-On the 1st day after applying the contaminant slurry, Insulator Manufacturer #1 reached a CA of 38°, while Manufacturer #2 and Manufacturer #3 showed CAs of 22° and 18°, respectively.
-By the 2nd day, the CAs had increased to 68° for Manufacturer #1, 38° for Manufacturer #2, and 22° for Manufacturer #3, indicating a faster recovery rate for Manufacturer #1.
-By the 4th day, Manufacturer #1 had regained its defined hydrophobicity property level, whereas the other 2 samples had not yet recovered to the same extent.
+However, each sample exhibited different rates of hydrophobic recovery.
+On the first day after applying the contaminant slurry, Insulator Manufacturer #1 reached a CA of 38°, while Manufacturer #2 and Manufacturer #3 showed CAs of 22° and 18°, respectively.
+By the second day, the CAs had increased to 68° for Manufacturer #1, 38° for Manufacturer #2, and 22° for Manufacturer #3, indicating a faster recovery rate for Manufacturer #1.
+By the fourth day, Manufacturer #1 had regained its defined hydrophobic property level, whereas the other two samples had not yet recovered to the same extent.

-The experiments proceeded with the 3rd layer of contamination (i.e. 16 days after applying the 2nd layer).
-At this stage, there was a longer delay in the hydrophobicity recovery across all manufacturer materials.
+The experiments proceeded with the third layer of contamination (i.e. 16 days after applying the second layer).
+At this stage, there was a longer delay in the hydrophobic recovery across all manufacturers’ materials.
 It took 10 days for Manufacturer #1 to reach a hydrophobic CA level.
-However, even after 16 days, neither of the other manufacturers’ materials were able to reach full recovery.
+However, even after 16 days, neither of the other two manufacturers’ materials were able to reach full recovery.

-The decline in hydrophobicity recovery continued with application of the 4th contamination layer.
+The decline in hydrophobic recovery continued with the application of the fourth contamination layer.
 It took 20 days for Manufacturer #1 to regain its hydrophobicity, while Manufacturer #2 and #3 reached a CA of 84 ± 2° and 19 ± 3° by that time, respectively.
-In the 5th contamination cycle, it took 22 days for Manufacturer #1 to regain hydrophobicity.
-Manufacturer #2 recovered to nearly the same level as in the 4th cycle, reaching a CA of 83 ± 2°.
-Manufacturer #3, however, completely lost the ability to recover hydrophobicity.
+In the fifth contamination cycle, it took 22 days for Manufacturer #1 to regain its hydrophobicity.
+Manufacturer #2 recovered to nearly the same level as in the fourth cycle, reaching a CA of 83 ± 2°.
+Manufacturer #3, however, completely lost its ability to recover hydrophobicity.

-Fig. 6 summarizes time-dependent hydrophobicity recovery of the silicone rubber insulator materials from the 3 manufacturers, over the 5 contamination cycles:
+Fig. 6 summarizes time-dependent hydrophobic recovery of the 3 silicone rubber insulator materials from different manufacturers over 5 contamination cycles.

 Manufacturer #1: